ALTERNATIVES TO POISON

 Biopest (SF Bay Area)

 Outside the Bay Area, try googling “integrated pest management.”
-Other non-toxic products successfully used to deter rodents include:
+While we do not “endorse” products, some products used to deter rodents include:

 Fresh Cab – a botanical repellent